 The University has a legal duty under the Equality Act to provide reasonable adjustments for disabled students.
 If a student requests an adjustment from the University and the University determines the adjustment is not reasonable, the student can complain using these regulations.
-Please see also the Exceptional Case Process: [include link to relevant DDS procedures].
+Please see also the Exceptional Case Process: http://dds.southwales.ac.uk/DEQ/and/polices/.